 Muscle exhaustion

-A muscle's fatigue can promote cramps.
-Indeed, when your muscles are exhausted after intense exercise, their ability to contract and relax properly can be reduced.
-This is why leg cramps often occur when increasing training load or in athletes who have just started weight training.
+Muscle fatigue can lead to cramps.
+When your muscles are exhausted after intense exercise, their ability to contract and relax properly can be reduced.
+This is why leg cramps often occur when increasing training load or in athletes who have just started weight training .

 Electrolyte imbalance

-An imbalance in the levels of electrolytes (minerals) in your body can also cause cramps.
+An imbalance in your body's electrolyte (mineral) levels can also cause cramps.
 Electrolytes, such as sodium, potassium, and calcium, are essential for the proper transmission of electrical signals between nerve and muscle cells.
-An imbalance therefore causes poor signaling, leading to involuntary contractions of your muscles.
+An imbalance, therefore, causes poor signaling, leading to involuntary contractions of your muscles.

 Other things that can also cause cramps include:

-• Lack of recovery: Working out when your body needs rest can also lead to cramps.
+- Lack of recovery: Training when your body needs rest can also lead to cramps.

 Adopt the right reflexes to prevent cramps